Filtering a ListView in WPF Using a TextBox and CollectionViewSource

-I was recently asked to provide our customers with a field they could type in, in order to filter a ListView that could potentially hold a couple hundred names.
+I was recently asked to provide a field users could type in, that would filter a ListView with up to a couple hundred names in real-time.

-In WinForms, filtering used to be easier... a few settings on a ComboBox control, set the data source, and off you go.
+In WinForms, filtering is easy – a few settings on a ComboBox control, set the data source, and off you go.
+Although WPF is a bit more complex, it provides for more flexibility out of the box like grouping and sorting, although we'll only look at filtering for now.

 public class Pirate